Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   Application data is described by **Attributes**, which are instances of  classes derived from the *Attribute* abstract class, organized according to the OCAF Data  Framework.

-  The @ref occt_ocaf_3 "OCAF Data Framework" references aggregations of attributes using  persistent identifiers in a single hierarchy.
+  The [OCAF Data Framework](#occt_ocaf_3) references aggregations of attributes using  persistent identifiers in a single hierarchy.
 A wide range of  attributes come with OCAF, including:

-  * @ref occt_ocaf_6 "Standard attributes" allow operating with simple common data in the data framework (for example: integer, real, string, array kinds of data), realize auxiliary functions (for example: tag sources attribute for the children of the label counter), create dependencies (for example: reference, tree node)....;
+  * [Standard attributes](#occt_ocaf_6) allow operating with simple common data in the data framework (for example: integer, real, string, array kinds of data), realize auxiliary functions (for example: tag sources attribute for the children of the label counter), create dependencies (for example: reference, tree node)....;
-  * @ref occt_ocaf_5 "Shape attributes" contain the geometry of the whole model or its elements including reference to the shapes and tracking of shape evolution;
+  * [Shape attributes](#occt_ocaf_5) contain the geometry of the whole model or its elements including reference to the shapes and tracking of shape evolution;
   * Other  geometric attributes such as **Datums** (points, axis and plane) and **Constraints** (*tangent-to, at-a-given-distance, from-a-given-angle, concentric,* etc.)
   * User  attributes, that is, attributes typed by the application
-  * @ref occt_ocaf_7 "Visualization attributes" allow placing viewer information to the data framework, visual representation of objects and other auxiliary visual information, which is needed for graphical data representation.
+  * [Visualization attributes](#occt_ocaf_7) allow placing viewer information to the data framework, visual representation of objects and other auxiliary visual information, which is needed for graphical data representation.
-  * @ref occt_ocaf_8 "Function services" — the purpose of these attributes is to rebuild  objects after they have been modified (parameterization of models).
+  * [Function services](#occt_ocaf_8) — the purpose of these attributes is to rebuild  objects after they have been modified (parameterization of models).
 While the document manages the notification of changes, a function manages propagation of these changes.
 The function mechanism provides links between functions and calls to various algorithms.

 In addition,  application-specific data can be added by defining new attribute classes; naturally, this changes the standard file format.
 The only functions that have to be implemented are:
     * Copying the  attribute